 If you’ve stalked my last few adventures in baking, you’ve probably noticed that I’ve been batting for the flax egg team lately.

 So far they have complemented every recipe I’ve used them in and their ability to turn from finely ground seeds to an eggy consistency still amazes me.
 I might have to try them as the “glue” for my veggie burgers next!

-update: I’ve been flax egging all my veggie burger recipes and I’m head over heels in love!
+UPDATE: I’ve been adding flax eggs all my veggie burger recipes and I’m head over heels in love!
 Try it!

 Both flax and chia eggs make a fabulous binder for both sweet and savory recipes, especially baked goods.
 Just don’t expect to sit down with a big plate of scrambled flax eggs for breakfast… I’m certain that might be a tad odd, even for me!

 Always the scientist, I decided to do a little nutrition analysis.